 Associations can pay for the replacement of capital common elements through deferred maintenance, which only delays the inevitable, a one time special assessment, increased fees, borrowing from a bank or through a progressive fee increase for capital reserves, where fees are increased by a fixed amount each year over a period of years to reach the goal of funded reserves.

 Unit owners, have control over the budgeting process as it relates to reserves through the annual waiver process noted above.
-The Board of Directors, in setting budgets and undertaking long term planning, has the responsibility to provide a fiscally sound condominium association.
+The Board of Directors can provide a fiscally sound condominium association through advance long term planning

-A media presentation on reserves is also available.
+A media presentation on reserves is also available at the link.